phanphantz/ThaiTextCare-for-Unity/README.md

 2. Click + button and choose **Add package by git URL**
 3. Use this link to install the package: https://github.com/phanphantz/ThaiTextCare-for-Unity.git
 4. That's it!
 You're all set!
 Make sure to check out the example assets under **Packages/Thai Text Care/Examples**

+# Known Issues
+- If your font asset modifications aren't showing up in TextMeshPro components, it might indicate an issue with TextMeshPro's EventManager logic.
+If this happens, try restarting the Unity Editor to resolve the problem.
+- You may encounter warnings like 'Unable to add the requested character to font asset ....'s atlas texture.
+Please make the texture .... readable' To fix this, follow the instructions on [this link](https://discussions.unity.com/t/unable-to-add-character-to-font-assets-atlas-texture/900612)

 # Thai Font Modification using FontForge
 To modify your Thai font extended character glyphs to have the correct Unicode, follow these steps :